Why test chairs and seating?

 Importing chairs and seating

-With the exception of flammability performance, for products made in the EU, it is the manufacturer who is responsible for ensuring a product is safe, fit for, however if you are importing chairs and seating from overseas into the EU, you are responsible.
+With the exception of flammability performance, for products made in the EU, it is the manufacturer who is responsible for ensuring a product presents no or minimal risk to the user.
+However if you are importing chairs and seating from overseas into the EU, you are responsible.

 For flammability performance it is the first importer into the UK who is responsible for ensuring compliance of the product.